Coronavirus – frequently asked questions for students

 - Return to campus as planned - but can proceed more slowly - article 3 August 2020

-Q: What will be the arrangements for classroom-based teaching during the autumn?
+Q: What will be the arrangements for classroom-based teaching?

 A: Social and physical distancing must be applied by all on LiU premises.
 This means that no more than half of the available area of the premises may be used, and that there must be a distance of two meters between people.
 Groups with more people than the recommendation of the Public Health Agency of Sweden (currently 50 people) may not gather.